afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

                     -surf_spec      : spec file(s) for surface

                Note: one would probably want to use standard mesh surfaces here.
-                     This example will be udpated with them in the future.
+                     This example will be updated with them in the future.

                     afni_proc.py -subj_id FT.surf                            \
                         -blocks tshift align volreg surf blur scale regress  \